wjdob/BCR-Headless/README.md

 - configuration is stored in module-local files and mirrored into KernelSU module config when available
 - the module WebUI is the primary control surface
-- recordings, transcriber queue state, and module logs stay with the module
+- added optional offline transcriber using Whisper.cpp and Whisper/TinyDiarize models

 ## Current Features